 There is no load limit on the amount or weight of cannabis and cannabis products that are being transported by a licensed cannabis distributor.
 Cannabis distributors are required to adhere to CCB regulations and those required through their insurance coverage.
 The motor vehicle which a cannabis distributor uses to transport cannabis shall be equipped with an audible car alarm.
 When transporting by vehicle, cannabis and cannabis product must be in a lockbox or locked cargo area.
 A trunk of a vehicle is not considered secure storage unless there is no access from within the vehicle and it is not the same key access as the vehicle.
 Live plants can be transported in a fully enclosed, windowless locked trailer or secured area inside the body/compartment of a locked van or truck so that they are not visible to the outside.
 If the value of the cannabis and cannabis products being transported by vehicle is in excess of \$25,000 (the insured fair market value per the shipping manifest), the transporting vehicle will have no less than two (2) of the marijuana distributor's cannabis establishment agent registration cardholders involved in the transportation.
-All cannabis and cannabis product must be tagged for purposes of inventory tracking with a unique identifying label as required by the CCB and remain tagged during transport.
+All cannabis and cannabis products when transported by vehicle distribution.
+All cannabis and cannabis products when transported by vehicle must be tagged for purposes of inventory tracking with a unique identifying label as required by the CCB and remain tagged during transport.
 This unique identifying label should be similar to the stamp for cigarette distribution.
 All cannabis and cannabis products when transported by vehicle must be transported in sealed packages and containers and remain unopened during transport.
-All cannabis and cannabis product transported by vehicle should be inventoried and accounted for in the inventory tracking system.
+All cannabis and cannabis products transported by vehicle should be inventoried and accounted for in the inventory tracking system.
 Loading and unloading of cannabis and cannabis products from the transporting vehicle must be within view of existing video surveillance systems prior to leaving the origination location.
-Security requirements are required for the transportation of cannabis and cannabis products.
+Security requirements are required f